openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/transformation-api/patterns-python-api.rst

    :language: cpp
    :fragment: [ov:pattern_optional_middle]

-The ``Optional`` doesn't necessarily have to be in the middle of the pattern.
+The ``Optional`` does not necessarily have to be in the middle of the pattern.
 It can be a top node and a root node.

 Top node: